ankidroid/Anki-Android/Development-Guide.md

 If you want to create your own feature, please post a feature request [via an issue](https://github.com/ankidroid/Anki-Android/issues/new?assignees=&labels=&template=feature_request.md&title=) so that the core contributors can confirm whether it would be accepted.

 # Source code
 First, register here on GitHub, and follow the [instructions](https://help.github.com/articles/fork-a-repo/) on GitHub on the Anki-Android repository to fork and clone the code.
-If you want to be notified about each new improvement/bugfix, please subscribe to the [commits feed for the master branch](https://github.com/ankidroid/Anki-Android/commits/master.atom).
+If you want to be notified about each new improvement/bugfix, please subscribe to the [commits feed for the main branch](https://github.com/ankidroid/Anki-Android/commits/main.atom).

 ## Android Studio
 The next step is to install [Android Studio and the Android SDK](https://developer.android.com/sdk/index.html).
 Open Android Studio and choose "Open Project", then select the folder where you earlier cloned the Github repository to (we will refer to this folder as `%AnkiDroidRoot%`).

 On opening the project it should start to build and should eventually prompt you to install the following missing SDK components.
 Install them one by one as you get prompted:

-  * Android SDK Build-tools and Android SDK platform (version must match "buildToolsVersion" and "compileSdkVersion" in the project's [build.gradle file](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/build.gradle))
+  * Android SDK Build-tools and Android SDK platform (version must match "buildToolsVersion" and "compileSdkVersion" in the project's [build.gradle file](https://github.com/ankidroid/Anki-Android/blob/main/AnkiDroid/build.gradle))
   * Android Support Repository (latest version)
   * Android Support Library (latest version)